Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Experiments

-\Cref{tab:ambient-audio} demonstrates the robustness of our method across diverse acoustic conditions in the Ego-Exo4D dataset.
-We annotate each scenario with its predominant audio characteristics observed in the data, which includes far-field source audio (distant sound sources), near-field or egocentric audio (sounds proximate to the camera), dominant single sound source, low/minimal audio signal, and frequent sound changes between consecutive frames.
+\textbf{Analysis of passive in-the-wild scene audio characteristics.} \Cref{tab:ambient-audio} summarizes representative audio characteristics observed across the Ego-Exo4D scenarios and illustrates that the proposed approach consistently improves performance across multiple real-world acoustic settings represented in the dataset.
+For each scenario, we annotate the predominant audio characteristics most frequently observed in the data, including far-field source audio (distant sound sources), near-field or egocentric audio (sounds proximate to the camera), dominant single sound sources, low or minimal audio signals, and frequent changes in sound content between consecutive frames.
+We then measure the frequency at which our method outperforms the vision-only state-of-the-art baseline (``Audio Helps? (\%)'' column).
+For more details on how we annotate our audio characteristics, see \cref{tab:audio-distribution} in the supplemental.

-Our method most frequently outperforms its vision-only counterpart when sound sources are spatially distributed across the scene.
-In Soccer, our method achieves better results in 84.63\% of frame pairs.
-Despite challenging conditions with far-field audio, low signal, and frequent changes, the spatially diverse sounds (ball impacts, player movements, background conversations) provide robust directional cues for pose estimation.
-Similarly, Music (81.40\%) and Bike Repair (79.55\%) benefit from spatially localized sound sources that remain consistent as the camera moves.
-In contrast, Cooking (64.13\%) and Dance (66.14\%) show healthy but more moderate gains due to limited spatial variation from repetitive localized sounds or stationary sound sources.
+Our gains are strongest in scenes with multiple spatially distributed sound sources, where DOA spectra and binauralized embeddings provide complementary geometric cues to vision.
+Scenarios with the most concurrent sources yield our most frequent gains (80-85\%, \cref{tab:audio-distribution} in Supp).
+Even under omnidirectional sound (flat DOA spectra), our binaural embeddings still allow gains over vision only by 8\%/6\%/3\% for AUC@5/10/20.
+In Soccer and Music, concurrent sources (e.g., ball impacts, footsteps, instruments, people talking) generate distinct directional signatures that evolve with camera motion, enabling our audio-visual model to better resolve relative pose—especially under visual degradation.
+Bike Repair similarly benefits from spatially separated tool interactions.
+In contrast, Cooking and Dance often contain fewer independently localized emitters, more centralized acoustic activity, or a single dominant sound source, reducing directional diversity, though consistent sound cues still yield meaningful improvements over vision-only baselines.
+Further analysis can be found in \cref{sec:additionalresults} in the supplemental.

-Overall, our approach provides the most reliable improvements over our vision-only baseline when sound sources exhibit spatial diversity or consistent localization.
-Our approach achieves consistent performance gains across diverse acoustic conditions.
+\textbf{Does audio truly provide a geometric signal?} To investigate whether the audio branch exploits geometrically meaningful cues rather than scene-, activity-, or dataset-specific correlations, we perform a series of negative-control experiments that progressively disrupt the correspondence between audio and camera motion.
+Performance degrades as the audio becomes increasingly inconsistent with the underlying scene geometry: synchronized audio achieves the highest AUC@5 (0.81), followed by temporally offset audio (1–5s; 0.68), same-scene shuffled audio (0.66), and cross-scene audio replacement (0.50), which performs worse than the vision-only baseline (0.57).
+These results indicate that dataset priors and semantic correlations are not enough--- our results depend critically on the geometric consistency between the audio observations and the visual scene.